freelawproject/juriscraper/README.rst

 For scrapers to be merged:

--  Running tests via ``tox`` must pass, listing the results for any new scrapers.
-The test suite will be run automatically by `Travis-CI <https://travis-ci.org/freelawproject/juriscraper>`__.
+-  Automated testing should pass.
+The test suite will be run automatically by `CircleCI <https://circleci.com/gh/freelawproject/juriscraper/>`__.
 If changes are being made to the pacer code, the pacer tests must also pass when run.
 These tests are skipped by default.
 To run them, set environment variables for PACER_USERNAME and PACER_PASSWORD.
 -  A \*\_example\* file must be included in the ``tests/examples`` directory (this is needed for the tests to run your code).
 -  Your code should be